siahtersiah/Pixelhub/README.md

 This repository contains the core contracts of the SyncSwap protocol.
 For an overview of the architecture, see the [API documentation](https://syncswap.gitbook.io/api-documentation/).

 ## Build
-To build artifacts, please make sure you have Yarn install
+To build artifacts, please make sure you have Yarn
 ```
 $ yarn
 $ yarn build